 '(0) = -1.

 Then the unique solution is y(t) = exp(-t).
-The solution is a decreasing, positive solution.
+The solution is decreasing and positive.
 But a numerical solution to the equation might turn around and start increasing, or it might go negative.

 Suppose the initial conditions are y(0) = 1 as before but now y